SyedaSundas87/Medilens/README.md

 ## Feature 3: Lab Reports & Prescription Analyzer

 ### Overview
-Converts complex medical reports and prescriptions into clear, easy-to-understand explanations for patients.
+Converts complex medical reports and prescriptions into clear, easy-to-understand explanations for patients.This lab report Analyzer explain all the medical tests terms and their normal ranges in layman language and prescription analyzer guides the patient about medicines, their recommended dosage and use cases

 ### Problem
 Medical reports and prescriptions contain technical terms and numbers that patients struggle to understand, causing confusion and anxiety.